 There is a step-by-step process to apply and get approved for FMLA pregnancy leave.
 Depending on your particular situation, you will need different forms (military, serious health condition, etc.).
 Typically, the first step is a form to notify your employer of the impending leave which should be given at least 30 days prior to the expected time off.

-We have a list of Family and Medical Leave Act forms on our site here, including the Health Care Provider Certification Form and the Certification of Qualifying Exigency for Military Leave Form.
+We have a list of Family and Medical Leave Act forms, including the Health Care Provider Certification Form and the Certification of Qualifying Exigency for Military Leave Form.
 The failure by an employee to timely submit completed forms may be fatal to your entitlement to leave.

 Have your maternity leave rights been violated in regards to FMLA and pregnancy?